 Tax on Matched Shares

-Will I have tax to pay when my Matched Shares are allocated on 7 April 2021?
+Will I have to pay tax on my Matched Shares?

 This will depend on where you are located.
-Tax notes for each country can be accessed under the ‘Shareplus 2018 Tax Guides’ section of the ‘Documents’ tab once you login to your Shareworks account.
-To access your Shareworks account, please go to BHPBshareplus.com and click on the ‘View your portfolio and personal information’ button.
+Tax notes for each country can be accessed under the ‘Shareplus Tax Guides by Country’ section of the ‘Documents’ tab in your Shareworks account.

 How do I pay this tax?

-In some countries BHP has a mandatory obligation to collect this tax from you when the Matched Shares are allocated.
+In some countries BHP has a mandatory obligation to withhold this tax from you when the Matched Shares are allocated.
+Some of these countries include: USA, UK, Malaysia, Canada and Chile.
 If you are located in one of these countries, then sufficient shares will be withheld or sold from your Matched Shares allocation in order to cover this tax obligation and pay the tax across to the relevant taxing authority.
 Your remaining Matched Shares will be placed in your Shareworks account.

-In those countries where BHP does not have a mandatory obligation to collect the tax such as Singapore and Australia, the income from the Matched Shares will generally be taxable via your individual tax return at the end of the tax year.
+In countries where BHP does not have a mandatory obligation to withhold the tax (such as Singapore and Australia), the income from the Matched Shares will generally be taxable via your individual tax return at the end of the tax year.
 Note that BHP provides your taxing information to the Australian and Singaporean tax authorities.

-What tax rate will you apply when withholding the mandatory tax?
+What tax rate will you apply when calculating the mandatory withholding tax?

-We will apply an estimated tax rate for each individual as provided by payroll.
+We will apply an estimated individual tax rate for each participant as provided by payroll.

 Can I obtain information about the vesting to assist me in preparing my income tax return?

 Yes.
-Following the vesting event you will be able to run a statement on Shareworks which will specify the number of shares withheld or sold for withholding tax and price obtained to cover the tax liability.
+After the vesting event you can run a statement on your Shareworks account detailing the number of shares sold for withholding tax and the sale price obtained for them.
 As BHP can only sell whole numbers of shares to cover your tax liability, the amount collected from the sale may be slightly in excess of the tax due.
-A refund for this small excess amount may therefore arise for you when you complete your individual tax return at the end of the tax year in your location.
-For Australian employees Australian tax statements and a tax guide will be available each July.
+A refund may therefore arise for you when you complete your tax return at the end of the tax year in your location.